Best Solar Companies in North Carolina

 How do I know if my house is a good candidate for solar?

 Plenty of unshaded roof space that faces south or west is best for optimal sun exposure.
 North Carolina averages 4 to 4.5 peak sun hours each day.
-However, if you have a lot of shading around your house, they might not get enough sun to power your home.
+However, if you have a lot of shading around your house, the panels might not get enough sun to power your home.

 Can I get free solar panels in North Carolina?